haxsaw/hikaru/docs/app.rst

     For this release of the Application facility in Hikaru, we **strongly** discourage trying to add any data to the Application subclass that isn't some kind of K8s resource class.
 Doing otherwise at this point is neither well protected nor supported, and any hacks users put in may wind up not working as the supported means to do this is worked out going forward.
-We suggest that if you need other data associated with your Applicaiton instances you store it in an associated object and not integrate it into the Application dataclass.
+We suggest that if you need other data associated with your Application instances you store it in an associated object and not integrate it into the Application dataclass.